 Home to many Portland-area business leaders and professionals, Lake Oswego is known as a safe and secure place to do business, as well as for its natural beauty, recreational and cultural amenities, great schools, and sense of community.
 With over 39,000 residents and more than 2,200 licensed businesses, it is Clackamas County’s largest city, conveniently located between I-5 and Highway 43, close to downtown Portland and employment centers in Washington County.

 Downtown Lake Oswego is a lively dining and specialty shopping district, with a lakefront park, performing arts center and renowned outdoor sculpture walk.
 With more than 2.3 million square feet of office space, the prestigious Kruse Way area is home to a significant cluster of financial, real estate, insurance and other professional services firms.
 Adjacent to the Kruse Way corridor, with its recently refurbished main street and collection of fine restaurants and small businesses, is the Lake Grove Village Center, including the nearly $40 million Boones Ferry Road corridor improvement project.
-Major private-sector employers in Lake Oswego include Micro Systems Engineering, Greenbrier, Black & Veatch and the corporate headquarters for Yakima Products Inc., Logical Position, NAVEX Global and Acme Construction Supply.
+Major private-sector employers in Lake Oswego include Micro Systems Engineering, Greenbrier, Black & Veatch and the corporate headquarters for Yakima Products Inc., Logical Position, NAVEX Global, Acme Construction Supply, and KinderCare.

 - Access to I-5, I-205, Highway 217, and Highway 43